nickjj/plutus/src/importers/README.md

 categories that exist in your bank's CSV file.
 This way everything gets bucketed into your customized categories and you're leaning on your credit card company to do the heavy lifting to categorize items correctly.
 Then you can write custom filters to make adjustments.
-Just make sure your more specific filters are defined before the general ones because the first match wins.
+Make sure your more specific filters are defined before the general ones because the first match wins.

 Another approach would be the 80 / 20 rule.
 Write filters for things that need to be correct like business income or expenses and leave the rest as